The BiWAS technology

 BiWAS (Biological Water alarm system) is a compact, early warning system for monitoring the quality of drinking water.
 The system is composed of a software network that lets the users observe the water quality at multiple locations in near real time (see figure 1) and a sensor component containing two detection modules.

-The software can be configured to trigger an alarm when the water quality drops below a set threshold in one or multiple locations.
-The sensor component can be connected directly to the water pipe (see figure 2), and can either be powered by an external power supply, or by an internal battery pack.
+The software can be configured to trigger an alarm when the water quality drops below a set threshold in one or multiple locations, and the sensor component can be connected directly to the water pipe (see figure 2).

 The Chemical Detector